alyt89/Milestone-Project-2-JavaScript/README.md

 - https://css-tricks.com/snippets/css/complete-guide-grid/#prop-grid-template As always provides reassurance on using the grid display which was used a good amount on the game.

 - https://stackoverflow.com/ Various articles consulted which pointed me in the right direction for certain doubts regarding loops.
 Specific code that was referenced is mentioned in the JS file.

+- Slack - Some doubts regarding certain Javascript use and scope of the project was helped by reading contributions by some of the other classmates doing projects with similar scope.

+- Martina Terlevic - my mentor who gave me all the right tips to help clean up my project and reassure me I was on the right track.

 ## Images